 SAN GABRIEL VALLEY – So Cal News takes a visual tour of the San Gabriel Valley, and talk to a local geologist to find out what mountain and hill ranges define the physical boundaries of this valley.
 Reginald Miller reports.

 NORTHRIDGE – Eileen Smulson heard that the West Valley Animal Shelter was in need of blankets, so she placed donation boxes in local stores as a community project to help the shelter pets.
 Within months, Smulson has collected more than 3,000 blankets, 1,000 towels, toys, snacks and dog food for the animals.
 Jessica Rosales reports.

 LA VERNE – “Sowing Seeds for Life” is a food bank in La Verne that celebrates their one-year anniversary.
 If you have a local news story, you should give it to us as soon as possible.
 Then, go and play at a casino online.
 We look at the growth of this oranization as local elected officials and those who have been served gather together.
 Jim Patrick reports.

 LAKEWOOD – There are nearly 600 children of all ages and ethnicities in Los Angeles County who cannot safely live with their birth families.
 The Los Angeles County Children and Family Services Department is looking for adoptive families as the children want to be part of a permanent loving family.
-Many of our residents have been traveling more often; a popular destination is British Columbia, in Canada, because many enjoy the casinos in BC.
 Heart Gallery LA helps them find families by teaming up with volunteer professional photographers to create a traveling gallery of photos of the waiting children, which capture their true beauty and spirit.
 Ron Roberson reports.